 4. Form of Appeal: A request for appeal, including a written statement identifying the grounds on which the appeal is based and supporting the appeal, must be submitted in writing to the Student Conduct Administrator, or designated representative, within the later of five working days after receiving notice of the original decision or the date sanctions become final.
 In exceptional cases, a student may request an extension by writing to the Student Conduct Administrator with a showing of good cause no later than two working days before the deadline; if a request is not granted by the next working day, the original deadline applies.

-The written statement in support of the appeal must be detailed and include a statement identifying the specific ground(s) on which the appeal is being made, e.g., the sanction is grossly disproportionate to the offense, the student was denied a fair hearing, new and significant evidence appeared which could not have been discovered by a properly diligent charged student or complainant before or during the original hearing and that could have changed the outcome of the hearing, or that the finding of a violation was arbitrary and capricious.
+The written statement in support of the appeal must be detailed and include a statement identifying the specific ground(s) on which the appeal is being made, e.g., the sanction is grossly disproportionate to the offense, the student was denied a fair hearing because of a procedural error, new and significant evidence appeared which could not have been discovered by a properly diligent charged student or complainant before or during the original hearing and that could have changed the outcome of the hearing, or that the finding of a violation was arbitrary and capricious.
 An appeal made on grounds other than the four grounds set forth above may be rejected as unmeritorious by the Student Conduct Administrator or designated representative.

 Failure to request an appeal in writing or to provide a written statement in support of the appeal will render the original decision final.